 One positive development is that the discourse has changed from development cooperation to sustainability and the understanding that development is not a one-way street has become mainstream, but developed countries still don’t seem to feel much obligation on their parts.
 For example, in Germany all HABITAT III proceedings are task of the Ministry for Economic Cooperation and Development.
 This adds a post-colonial and paternalistic touch.

 The review process described in the New Urban Agenda so far is insufficient.

 The very short part C at the end of the New Urban Agenda is about Follow-Up and Review.
 In paragraph 160, a report on the implementation progress in in member states is suggested on a four-year-basis, but it is obvious that this part still needs a lot of work.
 The review process should be “voluntary, country-led, open, inclusive, multilevel, participatory, and transparent“ (§156).
 Read this article by Citiscope for some more ideas on follow-up and review.

 While many important statements and most, if not all, crucial urban topics are reflected in the Agenda, there is also a lot of criticism regarding the content as well as the monitoring and following-up of the agreed issues in the New Urban Agenda.
 Since the Agenda won’t be binding (although that would be a very interesting experiment), it will be the responsibility of the civil society, NGOs and other organisations to follow up and “watch” their government’s implementation of the Agenda.
 In addition, it is not enough that the HABITAT conferences take place every 20 years – a much shorter interval is necessary.

-Interestingly, there will be counter conferences in Quito, including the Foro Social by the Habitat International Coalition – I will report from there!
+Interestingly, there was a counter conference in Quito, including the Foro Social by the Habitat International Coalition – read more: